410735038/Pyramid-Adventures/README.md

 I hope this game can positive impact to the people who are learning Pythagorean theorem.

+#### tips
+Because my experiment is divided into two parts, this game is not completedly, I will push the full version after experiment, thank you for your waiting.

 ---
 The video link is below
 https://drive.google.com/file/d/132Taoz-F16_HiiH_CLu9zQcSFQtrxeTZ/view?usp=sharing